 For a list of upcoming courses, please visit our ALD CE Calendar.

-Components of Standard Proficiency include:
+Components of Standard Level Certificaton (previously known as Standard Proficiency) include:

-Pre-Requisites for Standard Proficiency Application
+Pre-Requisites for Standard level Application

-Pre-Requisite for the Standard Proficiency Written or Online Exam
+Pre-Requisite for the Standard Online Exam

-Successful Standard Proficiency Completion
+Successful Standard Level Completion

 Overall Expected Learner Outcomes

-Click here to apply: Advanced Proficiency Certification Exams.
+Click here to apply: Advanced Certification Exams.

 Advanced Certification Part I - Online Exam